dynatrace-wwse/enablement-live-debugger-bug-hunting/docs/bug-clear-completed.md

 ## Navigate to the TodoController.java

 You have multiple ways to open the TodoController.java.
-Let's say you know the code, then easily you'll navigate to it by opening the Source Code menu on the left pane, navigate to: ``src > main > java > com > dynatrace > todoapp > TodoController.java``
+Let's say you know the code, then easily you'll navigate to it by opening the Source Code menu on the left pane, navigate to: ``todoapp > src > main > java > com > dynatrace > todoapp > TodoController.java``

 if you don't know the structure, use the search and type ``TodoController``it'll search for all matches, you'll see the Class file so you can open it.